 74 Pages Posted: 6 Apr 2020 Last revised: 30 Jan 2024

 We analyze how ETFs compete.
-Drawing on a new model and empirical analysis, we show that ETF secondary market liquidity plays a key role in determining fees and leads to liquidity clienteles.
-More liquid ETFs charge higher fees and attract short-horizon investors who are more sensitive to liquidity than to fees.
+Drawing on a new model and empirical analysis, we show that ETF secondary market liquidity plays a key role in determining fees.
+More liquid ETFs for a given index charge higher fees and attract short-horizon investors who are more sensitive to liquidity than to fees.
 Higher turnover from these investors sustains the ETF's high liquidity, allowing the ETF to extract a rent through its fee, and creating a first-mover advantage.
-Liquidity segmentation generates welfare losses.
+Liquidity segmentation through clientele effects generates welfare losses.
 Our findings resolve the apparent paradox that higher-fee ETFs can not only survive, but flourish in equilibrium.

 Keywords: ETFs, liquidity, competition, trading volume